 The How of Reminiscing: Unlocking Memories

-In several formal and informal contexts, reminiscence therapy might be used.
+In several formal and informal contexts, reminiscence therapy might be used to address the emotional toll of Dementia care.
 An example of RT is a quick trip down memory lane with a caregiver or a straightforward discussion about previous work with a spouse.
 In more controlled sessions, a therapist would use sensory aids such as:

 These items serve as cues to bring up memories and a feeling of self.
 The therapist then leads the conversation and invites the patient to express any sentiments or ideas they may have about the recollections.